 On the front right of the camera is a delayed action lever.
 To use this, you turn it through 90 degrees to set it and then to activate it you nudge it upwards.
 You then have ten seconds to get yourself in the frame.

 On the bottom plate are a number of items.
 In line with the lens is a tripod boss.
-This is the standard 1/4 inch Whitworth.
-Next to this is a battery cover. this takes two button batteries of 400 size.
+This is the standard 1/4 inch Whitworth (or UNC).
+Next to this is a battery cover.
+This takes two button batteries of LR44 size.
 The meter electronics have a bridge circuit which means the exact voltage from the batteries is not important so when using alkaline batteries you can continue to use them safely until they are entirely flat.

 At the opposite end of the base plate is what looks like another battery cover.
 Under this is a mechanical connector for a motor-wind unit.
 There are also three electrical contacts in a line which I assume are also for the motor-wind unit.